racingthebeam/beam256/docs/DEVLOG.md

   - built-in function calls
   - function call opcodes: CALL, NARGS
+  - implement sign-extended 24 bit encoding for PUSH immediate
+    - OR OR OR - do we just stick with S17 encoding - we have it already?!
+    - I think laziness will prevail here, let's just use S17
   - write up docs for split-reg indexed operations

 ## Day 11